Encino Paternity Lawyers

 If you want to file a paternity suit so you can obtain child support for your child, or perhaps defend yourself against one, understanding how paternity laws in California work is important.

-At Zahn Law Office, our team will help ensure that you find the best path forward in your paternity case.
+At Zahn Law Offices, our team will help ensure that you find the best path forward in your paternity case.
 To schedule a consultation with one of our Encino paternity attorneys, contact us online or via phone at (805) 804-9100.

 Establishing Paternity in California